-Blueberry and Roasted Beet Pasta Salad is the salad you’ve been waiting for.
+Blueberry and Roasted Beet Pasta Salad with Blueberry Balsamic Dressing is the salad you’ve been waiting for.
 Fresh blueberries, perfectly roasted beets and a blend of cheeses make for the most amazing pasta salad ever!

 Beets are one of the most versatile veggies, and are full of amazing health benefits, like fighting inflammation, improving digestive health and helping regulate blood pressure.
 Who doesn’t love food with benefits?
 Beets are also so easy to prepare and roast.
 With a little prep work, you can have perfectly soft golden beets for your Blueberry and Roasted Beet Pasta Salad.

 If you have an oven (or a barbecue grill) you can roast beets!
 Preheat your oven or grill to 400-425 degrees and place the rack in the upper third of the oven.
 Prepare the beet by washing and scrubbing it until it is clean.
 Trim off any pits or dirt that won’t scrub away with a paring knife.
 Cut the beet into half (or fourths if it’s really huge) and place the beet cut side down on a baking sheet.
 Line the baking sheet with parchment or a silicone liner for easier clean up!
 Drizzle with olive oil and salt, and follow directions in recipe for cooking.
 That’s it!

 Pasta salad is a favorite side for summer barbecues, family dinners and baby/bridal showers.
 Roasting the beets in this salad takes an ordinary salad over the top!
 I’ve always believed that it takes just one or two “special” ingredients in a pasta or green salad to take it to the next level.
 In this salad, it is definitely the roasted beets.